runtimeverification/k/k-distribution/tutorial/NOTES.md

 instead of `.Map`, etc..
 Check for each instance specifically, because the surrounding text may also need to be modified.

-We are still using the `--pdf` option to `kompile` at many places in the tutorial, although in some places at the beginning we replaced it with the new approach, `kdoc`.
-It is actually not clear that we should switch to `kdoc`, because after all the Latex generation is still a backend.
-So it makes sense to implement it as such, instead of as a different tool.

 We sometimes use "Kompile", or "kompile", as a verb instead of "Compile", or "compile", to indicate that we mean compilation with K.  Similarly for "Krun", or "krun", instead of "Run" or "run".